NetFreaker/NetFreaker/README.md

 ## I'm a Developer!

-- 🔭 I’m currently working on a Flutter Projects.
+- 🔭 I’m currently working on a Flutter Project.
 - 🌱 I’m a learner at every moment when I found with something new.
 - 👯 I’m looking to collaborate with other developers.
 - 🥅 2020 Goals: I should get rid of my laziness 🤣